-The square wave oscillators included in this article can be defined as circuits built using CMOS gates for generating accurate frequency outputs, having perfectly square waveform with 50:50 duty cycle, or symmetrical ON/OFF pulses.
+The square wave oscillators included in this article can be defined as circuits built using CMOS gates or op amps for generating accurate frequency outputs, having perfect square waveform with 50:50 duty cycle, or symmetrical ON/OFF pulses.

 It means, the waveform from these RC oscillator will have a perfectly square in shape with equal ON and OFF time periods.
 Moreover, being from CMOS ICs, these frequencies are digital in nature, and therefore can be expected to be more reliable and accurate than the BJT based analogue type of square wave oscillator designs.